MARY LOVE-LAY THIS BURDEN DOWN-VINYL.

 Mary Love-Lay This Burden Down-Vinyl.

-When Mary saw there was a talent contest in a local club, she decided to enter.
-By then, she was back living in a foster home, and music offered an escape.
-That night, Mary won the talent contest with a cover of Etta James’ Somebody’s Got A Hold On Me.
-This resulted in Mary being hired to sing every Thursday night and would be paid $8.
+The day that Mary Love entered a talent contest in a local club was that the day that her life changed.
+She sang a cover of Etta James’ Somebody’s Got A Hold On Me and won.
+This resulted in Mary being hired to sing every Thursday.

-The next day, JW Alexander and Mary met, and he offered her the chance to sing on demos.
-This was Mary’s opportunity to make a life for herself.
+The next big break came when Sam Cooke’s manager J.W.
+Alexander heard Mary sing and gave her his card.
+The next day, J.W.
+Alexander and Mary Love met.
+He offered Mary the chance to sing on demos.
+This was her opportunity to make a life for herself.

 The Modern Records Years.

 Having started singing demos, Hal Davis heard Mary singing, and liked what he hear.
 Here was a singer potential and talent, and he signed Mary Love to Modern Records.
 The only problem was her name.
 It was Hal Davis who came up with the name Mary Love, which he thought was a better name for a singer.
 The newly named Mary Love signed to Modern Records and recorded twelve tracks between 1965 and 1968.

 Fitting, Lay This Burden Down opens with Mary Love’s debut single for Modern Records You Turned My Bitter Into Sweet and featured the beautiful paean I’m In Your Arms on the B-Side.
 When Lay This Burden Down was released in April 1965, and went on to become one of Mary biggest hit singles.
 The single sold especially well around the Los Angeles area, and this was enough to launch Mary Love’s career.
 Since then, You Turned My Bitter Into Sweet has become a favourite in the UK’s Northern Soul scene, and nowadays, is regarded as a Northern Soul classic.